enkidevs/curriculum/web/styling/styling-iii/multiple-borders-with-pseudo-elements.md

 ## Content

 `::after` and `::before` pseudo-elements can be used to add more borders to an element.
-These must be either set being larger and behind the element or smaller and inside (but parent element must be positioned on top).
+These must be either set being larger and behind the element or smaller and inside (but the parent element must be positioned on top).

 Keep in mind that the element with multiple borders needs its own border and a non-static position.